Devatoria/go-mesos-executor/README.md

 ## TODO

 * Send TASK_FAILED to agent when throwing an error while running (eg. if we fail to run a container) (actually panic)
-* Find a way to send errors from executor to scheduler (eg. display custom message in Marathon UI debug tab)
+* Find a way to send errors from executor to scheduler (eg. display custom message in Marathon UI debug tab) (can be done with Message field and TASK_FAILED status)
 * Implement docker parameters
   * Commands
-* Add thread lock in ACL tests to avoir namespace switching
 * Find a way to handle health checks with ACL hook when masquerading is enabled (leading to see the caller IP in the container instead of the bridge IP)
 * Manage hooks priority
 * Add some useful hooks